cobaltt7/OneAuth/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

 -   Public or private harassment
--   Publishing others' private information, such as a physical or electronic address, without explicit permission
+-   Publishing other's private information, such as a physical or electronic address, without explicit permission
 -   The use of sexual language or imagery and unwelcome sexual attention or advances
 -   Trolling, insulting/derogatory comments, and personal or political attacks
 -   Other conduct which people could reasonably consider inappropriate in a professional setting